Introduction

 Mandatory Due Diligence

-The EUDR places the on companies to ensure their products meet these stringent requirements.
+The EUDR places the responsibility on companies to ensure their products meet these stringent requirements.
 Therefore, any operator or trader who places these commodities on the EU market, or exports them from it, must conduct mandatory due diligence.
 This involves:

 1. : Companies must be able to trace their supply chains back to the source to verify the origin of their products